 Each year, thousands of auto accidents occur in Tennessee.
 Many of these crashes result in property damage and injuries.
 When two vehicles are involved in a collision, one of the most common types of property damage is broken glass.

 Broken glass from a motor vehicle accident can pose serious danger to vehicle occupants as well as pedestrian and bicyclists that are in close proximity.
 When glass is flying through the air, it has a potential to cause severe an incapacitating injuries.

 If you or a loved one has sustained a broken glass injury in an auto accident, you may have legal and financial recourse.
-Contact a Tennessee auto accident attorney today to explore your legal options.
+Contact a Knoxville auto accident attorney today to explore your legal options.

 For additional information about filing an auto accident claim, complete the Free Case Review form on this page.

 Even when two vehicles are traveling at slow speeds, the impact of a vehicle crash can cause glass to shatter throughout the vehicles.
 Although, many newer model vehicles have windshields that are made of shatter-proof glass, their side windows are still prone to breaking in a collision.
 If the force of the crash is strong enough, even a windshield with shatter-proof glass can break.

 Most auto manufacturers do not design their vehicles side and rear windows to withstand a motor vehicle crash, therefore, shards of glass can fly in multiple directions during an auto accident.
 Vehicle occupants are defenseless against broken glass injuries.
 While most broken glass injuries are treatable, they often cause accident victims extreme pain.
 Listed below are some common broken glass injuries: